notsojug/jug-material/javaee-inject/slides/slides.md

 ---

+# What can I @Inject ?

+- Implementations of interfaces
+- Classes
+- Primitives
+- Events' entrypoints (to fire events)
+- Resources (sessions, EJBs, datasources)

+???

+You don't need to create interfaces for all your classes, you can make a tradeoff and inject classes directly.

+---

 # Dependency Injection outside a Java EE container

 - Use Weld SE in a standalone jar (same workflow as in Java EE)
 - Use Guice (slightly different workflow than Java EE)
 - Use Guice/Dagger 2 (and ButterKnife) in Android

+---

+# Dependency Injection in tests

+- With arquillian
+- With guice
+- With EasyMock (for most use cases) => no setup!

 ---